 “If there had been fewer lifeboats on the Titanic, then more people would have been saved.” - Sir Alfred Chalmers - Board of Trades

 Physician-owned real estate is no different.
 Too often, there is little-to-no strategy associated with ensuring a reliable and thoughtful exit for partners.
 In fact, groups often make decisions with good intentions that undermine their ability to fund a buyout at a physician’s retirement.
-In essence, they are limiting the number of lifeboats when they are most needed.
-A couple of the more common, well-intended decisions that hinder buyouts are discussed below.
+Other well-intended decisions that hinder buyouts include:

 Many see accelerated debt repayment as a prudent step towards financial freedom.
 That may be absolutely true when thinking about your own home but very different when considering a real estate partnership.
 The partnership’s ongoing success may be dependent upon leverage.
-As it pertains to providing physician owners surety of exit, accelerated debt repayment is like me in my weekend soccer match rushing forward from my defensive position on the pitch to have a shot on net.
-The opportunity feels great at the moment but quickly wanes as the man I was to guard scores an unassisted goal.
-The unintended consequences of my rush are not immediately apparent but can become significant and dire over time.
+As it pertains to providing physician owners surety of exit, accelerated debt repayment is like a soccer player rushing forward from their defensive position on the pitch to have a shot on net.
+The opportunity feels great at the moment but quickly wanes as the unguarded opponent scores an unassisted goal.
+The unintended consequences of the rush are not immediately apparent but can become significant and dire over time.
 Paying back debt more quickly builds equity faster, making it unsustainable for the real estate entity to buy out a retiring partner.
 It also makes the ownership proposition less attractive for new partners to buy into the real estate because the return on equity is depressed, further exacerbating the problem.

 Real Estate Succession Planning